TheOdinProject/curriculum/javascript/organizing_your_javascript_code/es6_modules.md

 })();
 ```

 Now, the global variable `greeting` will contain `"Hello, Odinite!"` and so our code from `two.js` successfully logs this to the console.
-However, our private `farewellString` variable is not global, so that cannot be accessed anywhere in `two.js`.
+However, our private `farewellString` variable is not global and not returned, so it cannot be accessed anywhere in `two.js`.
 Through this, we are able to choose what to expose from one file to be made available to all files that follow it!
 This is why IIFEs were often called the "module pattern", because they allowed us to write modular code across multiple files before we were given "real modules".

 But now, with ESM, we no longer need to use IIFEs for this specific purpose.